software-mansion-labs/swm-icon-pack-react/README.md

   }
 }
 ```
-3. Remember to rebuild native part of your expo code.
+3. Remember to rebuild native part of your app.

 ## Usage